V999TEC/Octopussy/README.md

 The recent cost saving is shown compared to the flat rate tariff.
 The day ahead unit pricing is shown, together with the best times to start an activity.

-The jar has been tested (unchanged) on Raspberry Pi OS and Windows 10.
+The jar has been tested (and works unchanged, such is the beauty of java) on Raspberry Pi OS and Windows 10.

 n.b.
 For Windows users running the jar in a console, ANSI colour support should be enabled if not already.